corndeladmin/DevOps-Unit-6-Workshop/README.md

 ## Afternoon (Part 2)

-*If you haven't finished the "Data Manipulation" step yet, do so before starting the next steps - use the provided `jq` command to proceed*
+*If you haven't finished the "Data Manipulation" step yet, do so before starting the next steps - use the provided `jq` command in the hints there to proceed*

 ### Scaling up